cisagov/ScubaGear/baselines/defender.md

 7. On the **Protected custom users** page, add a name and valid email address for each sensitive account and click **Add** after each.
 8. Select **Next** until you reach the **Trusted senders and domains** page.
-9. (optional) Add specific email addresses here to not flag as impersonation when sending messages and prevent false positives.
+9. (Optional) Add specific email addresses here to not flag as impersonation when sending messages and prevent false positives.
 Click **Add** after each.
 10. Select **Next** on each page until the **Review and confirm your changes** page.
 11. On the **Review and confirm your changes** page, select **Confirm**.